Ministry of Loss and Healing

 For all interested in serving as facilitators for parish bereavement support groups

-Registration for the Spring session is now OPEN.
+Registration for the Fall session is now OPEN.

-The six sessions of Spring Training will begin Wednesday evenings from
+Six sessions of Fall Training will be held on Wednesday evenings

-7 pm to 9 pm on Zoom, running from April 30 through May 28.
+from 7 to 9 pm on Zoom, from September 24th to October 29th.

-focused on grief support in the context of the post-pandemic.
+This online course focuses on grief support in the context of current

 Parish Support Groups, Leadership Training, and Healing Retreats & Events